 I am an AST avalanche course provider accredited by Avalanche Canada, running several recreational avalanche courses per winter season.

-Since 2013 I live in small mountain village Servoz, in the Chamonix valley, France.
+Since 2013 I live in small mountain village Servoz, in the Chamonix Valley, France.

 Ski guiding experience and highlights: